Eolu/directed/directed/README.md

 - Automatic validators to make sure correct input and output types are present if required
 - Caching ALL possible input combinations, not just previous (cache_all)
 - A way to reset all registry state at once
+- Handle when a node is unavailable from the registry in async execution (wait until it's available again)